 Every day we read about people who abuse children, traffic in other human beings, sell drugs to teenagers, and desert their families.
 We see people who destroy the lives and reputations of others to get ahead financially or politically or to acquire power in some area of life.
 Others become wealthy by preying on the most vulnerable.
 Why do evil people seem to get away with murder?

 Add to that, events like school shootings, terror attacks, and hate crimes and it’s tempting to wonder, “Where is God?”
-“Why doesn’t He deal with evil people who do such things?”
+“Why doesn’t He deal with the evil people who do such things?”

 Do you believe Jesus is coming back soon?
 If so, what does it mean to live in light of that truth?